-Many private landlords and letting agents request that a third party acts as a ‘guarantor’ for the rent before they will agree to let a property to a student.
-This will usually be a parent or a guardian.
+Many private landlords and letting agents request that a third-party acts as a guarantor for the rent before they'll agree to let a property to a student.

 It can be possible to negotiate with your landlord or letting agent regarding the amount of rent to pay upfront.
 If you have enough income or funding to cover your rent every month and can provide evidence of this, your landlord may be willing to accept a lower amount of rent in advance.